 Note: This is a sample from a fantasy thriller concept of mine.
-While elements of it ended up evolving into a different fiction project I’m working on, this serves as a good sample of what my writing is like.
+While elements of it ended up evolving into a different fiction project on my back burner, this serves as a good sample of what my writing is like.
 I am currently unagented.

 Before Penny entered the diner, she cleared out the grit beneath her fingernails, even though there wasn’t any blood left there.
 She’d washed her hands probably fifty times since last night.
 There was no trace.
 Yet still, she dug, to make sure.